Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

 “Maybe if you made a point worth listening to, we wouldn’t have to.”

 “Cut the mic.
-I’m done being gaslit on air,” she said.
+I’m done being gaslit on air,” she said before walking off the set.

-Multiple sources confirmed that producers rushed to the set during the break, attempting to de-escalate the situation.
-Though it remains unclear whether Tarlov voluntarily walked off or was encouraged to step away, she did not return for the final segment, and her chair remained conspicuously empty.
+During the commercial break, producers rushed to the set in an attempt to de-escalate the situation.
+While it remains unclear whether Tarlov voluntarily walked off or was encouraged to step away, she did not return for the remainder of the episode.
+Her chair remained conspicuously empty during the final segment.

 While The Five is known for its fiery debates, this confrontation was different.